-This listing has been updated April 24, 2013.
-Some of the new information was found in the Houston Chronicle article, Guide to Houston’s Best Farmers Markets, by Syd Kearney.
+This listing is continually being updated.
+Some of the information was found in the Houston Chronicle article, Guide to Houston’s Best Farmers Markets, by Syd Kearney.

 The markets are organized by the day of the market.

 - Rice University, South Stadium Lot, 2100 University.
 Over 30 vendors including local produce, meat from pastured animals, eggs, and breads.

 - City Hall Farmers Market, 901 Bagby, Wednesday, 11 AM – 1:30 PM, through June 26 (resumes in the fall).
 An Urban Harvest farmers market.

 - Eco-Farmers’ market at CityCentre, I-10 at Beltway 8, 800 Town and Country Blvd, 4 PM – 8 PM firstname.lastname@example.org